Women's Cricket Association of India: History

 The WCAI introduced new competitions in 1974.
 The Rani Jhansi Trophy, an inter-zonal limited overs tournament, was held at Kanpur, and an inter-university tournament was held at Rajkot.
 Sub-junior and junior tournaments were also introduced for under-15 and under-19 players.
 The WCAI was granted membership of the International Women's Cricket Council (IWCC) in 1973, and was recognized by the Government of India in 1978.
 The first international women's cricket match in India was held on 7 February 1975 against the touring Australian under-25 team.
 A series of three first-class matches were played in Pune, Delhi and Calcutta.
 Ujwala Nikam, Sudha Shah and Shreeroopa Bose captained the Indian team in the three matches respectively.

 The first women's Test series in India was held in November 1976, when the West Indies toured the country.
 India played its first Test match on 31 October 1976 at the M. Chinnaswamy Stadium in Bangalore.
 India won the fourth Test in Patna on 19 November in front of 25,000 spectators, recording its first ever Test match victory.
 The six Test series ended in a 1–1 draw.
 India went on its first tour in January 1977 playing Tests against New Zealand and Australia.
 Due to the international boycott of South Africa, the 1978 Women's Cricket World Cup was shifted to India.
 The WCAI made a successful bid, and served as the primary organiser, with the IWCC providing only limited oversight.
 Sharma was the WCAI secretary for the first five years of its existence and was responsible for organising the 1978 World Cup.

 Following the merger of IWCC into the International Cricket Council (ICC) in 2005, the WCAI was merged into the Board of Control for Cricket in India (BCCI) in November 2006.
 Ranee Narah and Shubhangi Kulkarni were the president and secretary of the WCAI respectively before the merger.
 Nutan Gavaskar, the sister of Sunil Gavaskar, was an honorary general secretary of WCAI.
+After the merger, Ranee Narah and Diana Edulji became BCCI board members.